Left Continue shopping

 Some patients take Bromhexine for 1–2 days and discontinue it because they do not feel quick relief.
 This is a mistake: mucolytics require regular use; otherwise mucus does not have time to become thinner and begin to drain.
 It is important to follow the regimen and consider individual health factors.

-The product should not be used without medical advice during pregnancy or breastfeeding.
-People with peptic ulcer disease or gastritis may experience exacerbations.
+The product should not be used without specialist advice during pregnancy or breastfeeding.
+People with a peptic ulcer condition or gastritis may experience exacerbations.

 Order Bromhexine with delivery from USA Apteka

-If you want to buy common cold over the counter medicine with fast delivery, Bromhexine in tablet or syrup form is a convenient option, especially when you do not want to spend time searching in local pharmacies or need supplies for the whole family.
+If you want to buy common seasonal discomfort products with fast delivery, Bromhexine in pieces or syrup form is a convenient option, especially when you do not want to spend time searching in a local store or need supplies for the whole family.

 USA Apteka offers:

-• the ability to order without visiting a pharmacy;
+• the ability to order without visiting a store;

 • delivery across the USA and to more than 100 countries;